5 Ideas We’ve Squashed That Saved Our Clients Millions

 We also partnered with Verizon to tackle another common driving pain point—understanding how driving styles impacted gas mileage as well as vehicle wear and tear.
 The Verizon team had ideated a solution to incentivize efficient driving by providing real-time driving insights on the Hum app that showed drivers how much money they were saving (or losing) based on speed and mileage as they drove.

 The problem we found after putting the project through the prototype stage of our innovation process, however, was that it wasn’t actually useful to receive that information while driving—and it would be more helpful to download it after the trip.
 Plus, we wanted to ensure that drivers’ full attention remained on the road and not on analyzing insights.
-Our team solved by swapping the pricey, real-time road feature for a simple, post-drive recap that proved both safer and more convenient for Hum users.
+Our team solved this by swapping the pricey, real-time road feature for a simple, post-drive recap that proved both safer and more convenient for Hum users.

 We wanted to ensure that drivers’ full attention remained on the road and not on analyzing insights.